Pratiksuman14/Java/README.md

 In some programs
-please read the description provied.
+please read the description provided.
 Thankyou - Pratiksuman14